Workday Inc. (WDAY) Upgraded Issued by Wall Street Gurus

 WDAY’s Market Performance

-WDAY stocks went up by 3.54% for the week, with a monthly drop of -3.31% and a quarterly performance of -10.96%, while its annual performance rate touched 25.14%.
-The volatility ratio for the week stands at 2.09% while the volatility levels for the past 30 days are set at 2.72% for Workday Inc..
-The simple moving average for the period of the last 20 days is 0.46% for WDAY stocks with a simple moving average of -2.15% for the last 200 days.
+WDAY stocks went up by 3.16% for the week, with a monthly jump of 1.33% and a quarterly performance of -9.84%, while its annual performance rate touched 30.23%.
+The volatility ratio for the week stands at 1.73% while the volatility levels for the past 30 days are set at 2.31% for Workday Inc..
+The simple moving average for the period of the last 20 days is 1.31% for WDAY stocks with a simple moving average of -1.18% for the last 200 days.

 Analysts’ Opinion of WDAY